Satisfactory Academic Progress

 Pace of Completion

 You are expected to complete all attempted credit hours each semester.
 Successful completion of credit hours for financial aid eligibility means earning a passing letter grade.
-Unacceptable letter grades include Incomplete (I), Temporary Grade (T), Withdraw (W), Unofficial Withdraw (UW), No Credit (NC), Fail (E) or Audit (AU).
+All credit taken during the semester count toward the semester completion.
+This includes: repeated credits, credits resulting in a Temporary Grade (T), Withdraw (W), Unofficial Withdraw (UW), Fail (E), Incomplete (I), Audit (AU), or No Credit (NC) grades and noncredit remedial courses.
+Unacceptable letter grades include T, W, UW, E, I, AU, NC and noncredit remedial courses.
 Repeated course work and accepted transfer credits are also considered when evaluating this measure.

 If you have a semester in which you complete 66.7% or more of the credit hours for which you were paid financial aid, you will be in Good Standing.
 You must maintain an overall completion rate of 66.7% to continuing to receive financial aid.
 Dropping below will cause you to be in a Denied (or Warning) Status.